 Walter of FreelancerKenya really narrowed down to making his homepage super conversion focused.
 In fact, his entire page is a call to action inviting people to join his mini-course on Freelance writing, which then promotes his affordable Freelance writing training course.

-Walter implemented this new twist to his design in the fall of 2018, helping him grow his subscribers to over 22000 two years later.
+Walter implemented this new twist to his design in the fall of 2017, helping him grow his subscribers to over 22000 by 2020.

 Note how he subtly shows his face and a quick welcome intro after the form.
 He also points you where to go to next if you don't want to subscribe.
 (Read the Blog)